y2kbugger/weeklyreview_todotxt/readme.txt

 -add Task.is_prj_tagged
--add (1/23) type counted to show progress for each step -add ability to can cycle or entire step (choice = s,ss)
+-add (1/23) type counted to show progress for each step -add ability to can cycle or entire step (choice = s,ss) -Fix Legacy Project should check for duplicate prj: tags